CachedNerds/Toolbox/C++/CodingStandard.md

   ```

 ## Control Flow
-  1. There will be a space before an if/for condition.
+  1. There will be a space before a conditional statement
   ```
   if (condition)
   {